 Veggie Intake on the Decline

 Despite their health benefits, cruciferous vegetables are among the least consumed vegetables in Australia.
-Lauren Blekkenhorst, an ECU National Health and Medical Research Council emerging leader and Heart Foundation postdoctoral fellow, noted in the press release that fewer than 1 in 15 Australian adults currently meet recommended vegetable intake levels, a trend that has been declining in recent years.
+Lauren Blekkenhorst, an ECU National Health and Medical Research Council emerging leader and Heart Foundation postdoctoral fellow, noted in the press release that fewer than one in 15 Australian adults currently meet recommended vegetable intake levels, a trend that has been worsening in recent years.

 This is also a worldwide trend, with global vegetable intake 40 percent below the recommended minimum of two servings per day, according to 2021 data from the Global Dietary Database.